Electrical element: Two-port elements

 The transformer maps a voltage at one port to a voltage at the other in a ratio of n.
-The current between the same two port is mapped by 1/n.
-The gyrator, on the other hand, maps a voltage at one port to a current at the other.
+The current between the same two ports is mapped by 1/n.
+On the other hand, the gyrator maps a voltage at one port to a current at the other.
 Likewise, currents are mapped to voltages.
 The quantity r in the matrix is in units of resistance.
 The gyrator is a necessary element in analysis because it is not reciprocal.
-Networks built from the basic linear elements only are obliged to be reciprocal and so cannot be used by themselves to represent a non-reciprocal system.
+Networks built from just the basic linear elements are necessarily reciprocal, so they cannot be used by themselves to represent a non-reciprocal system.
 It is not essential, however, to have both the transformer and gyrator.
-Two gyrators in cascade are equivalent to a transformer but the transformer is usually retained for convenience.
-Introduction of the gyrator also makes either capacitance or inductance non-essential since a gyrator terminated with one of these at port 2 will be equivalent to the other at port 1.
-However, transformer, capacitance and inductance are normally retained in analysis because they are the ideal properties of the basic physical components transformer, inductor and capacitor whereas a practical gyrator must be constructed as an active circuit.
+Two gyrators in cascade are equivalent to a transformer, but the transformer is usually retained for convenience.
+The introduction of the gyrator also makes either capacitance or inductance non-essential since a gyrator terminated with one of these at port 2 will be equivalent to the other at port 1.
+However, transformer, capacitance, and inductance are normally retained in analysis because they are the ideal properties of the basic physical components transformer, inductor, and capacitor, whereas a practical gyrator must be constructed as an active circuit.

 Examples

-The following are examples of representation of components by way of electrical elements.
+The following are examples of representations of components by way of electrical elements.